Explicit error bounds with commutator scaling for time-dependent product and multi-product formulas: Relationship between time-independent and -dependent Product formulas

-While the PF $T^F(t)$ is constructed as an approximate formula of $e^{-iH^Ft}$, Lemma \ref{Lem_Rel:transl_sym_PF} implies that the translation symmetry of $e^{-iH^Ft}$ is exactly inherited to $T^F(t)$.
-This relation will be used to obtain the error representation of the time-dependent PF error $U(t,0)-S(t,0)$.
+While the PFs $\bar{T}^F(t)$ and $T^F(t)$ are constructed as approximate formulas of $e^{-iH^Ft}$, Lemma \ref{Lem_Rel:transl_sym_PF} implies that the translation symmetry of $e^{-iH^Ft}$ is exactly inherited.
+This relation will be used to obtain the error representation of the time-dependent PF errors.